SOC FPX 2000 Assessment 1 Cultural Diversity and You

 Organizing and monitoring policies in the area of inclusion and diversity could play a role in addressing the systematic problems resulting from cultural differences.
 The criteria for these aspects include recruitment and inclusion of members from marginalized groups and the training and development programs that are diversity and culture-sensitive.
 Nyseth (2021) found that policies related to diversity and inclusion provide a chance to amplify the representation of minorities in the workforce.

-Intergroup dialogue is another approach to the problem of cultural diversity, which implies the gathering of people from various cultural backgrounds to discuss their impressions and views on the surrounding world openly.
-Tropp et al. (2022) said that intergroup interaction may reduce prejudice among persons from different cultural backgrounds and promote a culture of understanding and empathy.
+Intergroup dialogue is another approach to the problem of cultural diversity, which implies gathering people from various cultural backgrounds to discuss their impressions and views on the surrounding world openly.
+Tropp et al. (2022) said that intergroup interaction might reduce prejudice among people from different cultural backgrounds and promote a culture of understanding and empathy.

 Factors Influencing Feelings and Reactions to Diversity Issues

-From the perspective of people’s emotions or, more accurately, their orientation to the issues reflected in diversity concerns, individual differences are highly significant.
-How people perceive diversity can be shaped by factors such as culture, financial position, literacy levels, religious affiliations, and interaction with other people groups ( Brown et al., 2018).
+Individual differences are highly significant from the perspective of people’s emotions or, more accurately, their orientation to the issues reflected in diversity concerns.
+How people perceive diversity can be shaped by factors such as culture, financial position, literacy levels, religious affiliations, and interaction with other groups ( Brown et al., 2018).

 For instance, what they have perceived to refer to diversity may stem from being raised in a diverse or heterogeneous environment.
-One might be lucky to grow up in a diverse neighborhood or be lucky to attend school or travel to diverse cultures, making one more understanding of others.
-On the other hand, prejudice against certain groups might grow due to very little diversification in the groups we grow up around due to limited interaction with the diversity of groups in society.
+One might be lucky to grow up in a diverse neighborhood, attend school, or travel to diverse cultures, making one more understanding of others.
+On the other hand, prejudice against certain groups might be due to very little diversification in the groups we grow up around due to limited interaction with the diversity of groups in society.

-In the same way, the financial situation plays a great part in influencing how a person perceives diversity.
-Since they may regard variety as a threat to their standard of living and social status people with low SES have more tendency to have a negative attitude toward diversity.
-Those from better off financially will approach issues of diversity in a more positive light because they have been able to learn from other cultures.
+In the same way, the financial situation greatly influences how a person perceives diversity.
+Since they may regard variety as a threat to their standard of living and social status, people with low SES tend to have a negative attitude toward diversity.
+Those who are better off financially will approach issues of diversity in a more positive light because they have been able to learn from other cultures.

-In addition, the religious affiliation and the level of education that one has may also influence one’s attitude to diversity.
-Education influences the tolerance of variety as people who have been exposed to different cultures and opinions due to their learning will be more lenient to variety.
-Similarly, those who are more liberally inclined towards religion may understand variability and hence accommodate more variability while those who are more conservatively inclined towards relation may have a negative attitude to variability.
+In addition, one’s religious affiliation and level of education may also influence one’s attitude toward diversity.
+Education influences the tolerance of variety as people exposed to different cultures and opinions will be more lenient to variety due to their learning.
+Similarly, those more liberally inclined towards religion may understand variability and accommodate more variability.
+In contrast, those who are more conservatively inclined towards relation may have a negative attitude toward variability.
+Explore our sample SOC FPX 2000 Assessment 2 Diversity and the Media for complete information about this class.

 Conclusion